Updated August 22, 2023

 The good news is you don’t need a perfect score to qualify for a home loan.
 A credit score in the 500s will qualify some for a mortgage, but we recommend building to a score in the 600s or higher.

 A higher score will give you better terms on your loan and a wider selection of homes in your budget.

 You can increase your credit score by consistently paying bills on time, paying off debt and keeping long-term accounts in good standing.
 Once you own a home, paying your mortgage notes on time will help improve your credit score even further!

 The pre-approval process requires that you provide information to a potential lender, including a variety of income and asset records, documentation of existing debts and legal identification.
 Once these have been compiled, the lender will determine how much of a loan they think is appropriate.

 If you’re pre-approved, you’ll receive a pre-approval letter from the lender.
 The pre-approval letter shows the seller that you’re serious and capable of purchasing their home and gives you an advantage over buyers who have not taken this step.

 Stay Within Your Budget

-It can be fun to browse through homes that are out of your budget, but don’t get attached to a home you can’t afford.
+It can be fun to browse through homes that are out of your price range, but don’t get attached to a home you can’t afford.
 A low offer can sometimes be the right strategic move, but if you don’t have the flexibility to offer more, you’re likely wasting the seller’s time.

-Communication is perhaps the most important part of building your reputation as a reliable buyer.
+Communication is perhaps the most important part of building your reputation as a reliable Homebuyer.
 Whether it’s with the lender, agent or seller, clearly communicating will limit headaches and misunderstandings.